devsujay19/devsujay19/README.md

 #### Astra CSS

-I'm the Creator of [Astra CSS](https://github.com/devsujay19/astracss), a Utility-First CSS Framework for designing User Interfaces Blazing Fast.
+I'm the Creator of [Astra CSS](https://github.com/devsujay19/astracss), an Utility-First CSS Framework for designing User Interfaces Blazing Fast.
 See more here: [devsujay19?tab=repositories](https://github.com/devsujay19?tab=repositories)

 - Help me building more projects that helps other developers on their coding journey!